 Another benefit to the neocons of this kind of limited-hang-out: It confuses the issue.
 By spreading half-truths, sending people after red herrings, and/or throwing low-level guys to the wolves, the real perps cover their tracks.

 How can we know whether Beck is sincere, or just pushing a limited hang-out on behalf of his Zionist paymasters?

 Easy.
 If Beck comes out clearly and forcefully for the 9/11 truth movement (and is presumably fired by Fox) he is sincere.
 Admitting the key role of the Zionists – not only in 9/11, but in trying to set up a New World Order global government – would be icing on the cake.

 On the other hand: If Beck keeps his job at Fox, and keeps yapping obscurely about very bad Saudis, bad Obama, and everything else EXCEPT 9/11 truth and Zionist power, he’s almost certainly purveying a limited hangout on behalf of his employers.

 I’m giving you till Monday.

-Posted by Kevin Barrett on April 21, 2013, With 9686 Reads Filed under 9/11.
+Posted by Kevin Barrett on April 21, 2013, With 9699 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.